Yacht Charter Turkey

 Turkey is also famous for its ‘one-restaurant bays’ where you can moor at a dock with just a few other boats and enjoy the hospitality on offer.
 Enjoy the food and explore the village beyond where tourists are a curiosity to the locals and not an essential line of business.
 This means you will get an authentic taste of the country and not a world that is just put on show for you.

 The bazaars of the big cities are a buzzing and very much a part of Turkish culture where you can buy almost anything – don’t forget to haggle on the price!
 These vibrant markets are still an escape as they are an intrinsic part of the local economy and not tourist traps as so many other cultural attractions have become elsewhere in the world.

 Best Areas To Charter A Yacht In Turkey

-There are three main areas to explore when chartering a yacht in Turkey – the Lycian Coast, the Carian Coast and the Marmara sea near Istanbul.
+There are three main areas to explore on a charter yacht in Turkey - the Lycian Coast, the Carian Coast and the Marmara sea near Istanbul.